floodfx/liveviewjs/README.md

  * `mount` is called both when the `LiveView` is rendered for the HTTP request and upon the first time the `LiveView` is mounted (i.e. connected) via the websocket.
 This is where you should load data and set the initial context of the `LiveView`
  * `handleParams` is called on initial loading of the `LiveView` (one-time, after `mount`) as well as on events that manipulate the URL of the `LiveView`.
 This is where you should handle any context (i.e. state) changes that are based on the `LiveView`'s URL parameters.
  * `handleEvent` is called when events are initiated by the user interactions with the `LiveView`.
 Things like "clicks", "key events", "form input", and "focus/blur" events are all handled by this method.
 More details on "bindings" for user events below.
  * `handleInfo` handles server-side events which we call "info" that are initiated from `handleEvent` or other pub/sub subscriptions.
-Long running processes are often sent to `handleInfo` via a `handleEvent`.
-More details on this soon too.
+Asynchronous processes are often sent to `handleInfo` via a `handleEvent` (e.g. run a search query).
+More details below.
  * `render` is the only required method which provides the HTML and CSS that is rendered to the client.
 All of the other methods manupulate the "context" (i.e. state) of the `LiveView` and the resulting context is passed to the `render` method to determine the HTML and CSS that is rendered to the client.

 ### HTTP Lifecycle vs Websocket Lifecycle
 Quick note on HTTP and Websocket Lifecycles.
 In LiveViewJS, each URL path is a different LiveView.
 When a user visits a URL, the browser sends a HTTP get request to the server and LiveViewJS renders the page over HTTP.
 This is the first HTTP lifecycle for that LiveView instance and the appropriate methods are called on the LiveView which are typically `mount`, `handleParams`, and `render`.
 After the page fully loads in the browser, LiveViewJS automatically connects to the server over a websocket and runs the same initial lifecycle methods for the Websocket lifecycle and then starts to handle any user or server ininitated events.
 The major difference is between the HTTP and Websocket initialization is that there is no user event handling or internal info handling for the HTTP lifecycle.
+This entire HTTP + WS lifecycle happens extremely fast as again, we are rendering HTML not downloading large JS bundles or doing any other heavy lifting.

 ### User Events
 There are 4 main types of user events that a LiveView can listen to and respond to: